How to Analyze an SBOM

 Scoring Systems

 The Exploit Prediction Scoring System (EPSS), also maintained by First.org, is an effort to estimate the likelihood that attackers will exploit a software vulnerability.
-CVSS measures severity while EPSS measures risk.
-EPSS uses CVSS scores as well as different signals like Twitter mentions to predict whether vulnerabilities will be exploited.
+While CVSS measures severity, EPSS measures actual risk – useful for prioritizing threats during SBOM vulnerability analysis.

 Data Sources for Vulnerabilities

-In order to connect a component in an SBOM to a vulnerability, you need to use some data source of that vulnerability.
+To connect SBOM component to a vulnerability, your SBOM scanner needs a data source.
 Vulnerability databases are used to collect, maintain, and disseminate information about discovered vulnerabilities.

 The information in vulnerability databases is not restricted to CVEs.